 Second Chance Computers (SCC) is not just a second chance for computers.

-SCC is a computer recycling program to help bridge the gap between folks who do not have the means to purchase and operate a computer and the rest of the world living and communicating in the 21st century.
+SCC is a computer recycling program to help bridge the gap between folks with mental health needs who do not have the means to purchase and operate a computer and the rest of the world living and communicating in the 21st century.

 So maybe you didn't 'get it' the first time around.
 Here's the second chance you may be looking for.

-We teach basic computer skills using information from open sources such as Linux and Google.
+We teach basic computer skills using operating systems and software from open sources.

 Our program is 5 weeks long at 2 classes per week.
 Upon successful completion of the program, the participant takes the computer home.

-To date, 21 students have graduated from this program earning them a personal computer , self confidence in keeping up with the times and the satisfaction of success.
+To date, 36 students have graduated from this program earning them a personal computer, self confidence in keeping up with the times and the satisfaction of success.

 Qualified SSC graduates may have the opportunity to return and teach the class to others.